 The inaugural exhibition for the Victorian Government’s Yalingwa initiative, A Lightness of Spirit is the Measure of Happiness, is boundlessly entertaining.
-Ten new works from southeast Aboriginal artists, commissioned by ACCA, emerge from aesthetic endearment to force critical contemplation.
+Ten new works from southeast Aboriginal artists, commissioned by ACCA, force critical contemplation in their aesthetic confidence.
 Driven by Presley’s curatorial passion, the exhibition’s unassuming modesty masks its subversive agenda.

 I must start with a disclaimer.

 I am not an Aboriginal person and do not claim to represent the experience of these artists.
 I do not claim to comprehend the continued struggle for self-determination: a right that is systemically undercut and culturally sabotaged.
 But, I do challenge myself to understand the histories of repression (particularly within the art museum) and my role in advocating for structural transformation.
 And this exhibition has challenged me to reframe that sustained struggle in a more joyous light.